collective/collective.developermanual/source/templates_css_and_javascripts/resourcefolders.rst

 Learn more about :doc:`Grok and Plone integration </components/grok>`.

+.. warning:: Since five.grok 1.3.0 this method does not work.

 The easiest way to manage static resources is to make use of the static resource directory feature in five.grok.
 Simply add a directory called static in the package and make sure that the ``<grok:grok package="." />`` line appears in configure.zcml.